Sphyraena viridensis: Behaviour

-In summer, S. viridensis may form schools of up to 180 fish (although most schools only number 30-40 fish) in areas where there are strong currents.
-These schools are predominantly made up of sub-adults, with the smaller fish nearer to the surface and the larger ones, usually female, at the bottom, at depths of up to 30m.
+In summer, S. viridensis may form schools of up to 200 fish (although most schools only number 30-40 fish) in areas where there are strong currents.
+These schools are predominantly made up of sub-adults, with the smaller fish nearer to the surface and the larger ones, usually female, at the bottom, at depths of up to 30 m.
 In winter, the only aggregations are small groups of juveniles in shallow bays.
 No territorial behaviour has been observed.
 Schooling is thought to be an anti-predator defence, to facilitate mating (with the smaller males being attracted to the larger females), and to increase the success rate of hunting.
 This species does not appear to mix with other barracuda species in mixed schools, but there are reports of these fish associating with whale sharks in the Azores and an instance of them actively swimming towards a manta ray.

 Fisheries

-S. viridensis is landed in small quantities in the eastern Mediterranean by fishermen using in trammel-nets and beach-seines.
+Sphyraena viridensis is landed in small quantities in the eastern Mediterranean by fishermen using in trammel-nets and beach-seines.
 It has been reported from markets in Turkey but it is generally caught as a bycatch, although as numbers increase in the Mediterranean, it may be becoming a more important species for fisheries.